hthreads/hthreads.github.io/classes/embedded-systems/labs/lab3/index.md

 In this lab you will use your Arty-7 board and knowledge of push buttons and LEDs from the previous lab to create a controller for Fayetteville’s bike/waking paths.
 The bike/walking path crosses streets where cyclists/walkers have a control box they can use to control the traffic lights for cars

-Cyclist/Walker control Boxes: One on each side of the path that crosses the road.
+Cyclist/Walker control boxes: One on each side of the path that crosses the road.
 Cyclists/Walkers push the button in the box to request a crossing and control the traffic lights.

 **Traffic Lights:**